Yael Bartana: Career

 Between 2006 and 2011, Bartana worked in Poland, creating the trilogy And Europe Will Be Stunned, which examines 19th- and 20th-century Europe as a historic homeland for Ashkenazi Jews.
 This project discusses the history of Polish-Jewish relations and its influence on the contemporary Polish identity.
 The trilogy represented Poland in the 54th Venice Biennale, 2011, where she was the first non-Polish citizen to represent Poland.
 It was acquired in the permanent collection by the Solomon R. Guggenheim Foundation and the Tel Aviv Museum of Art.
 In recent years, Bartana has increasingly staged her films, and proposed utopic narratives for new chapters of history.
 Examples include What If Women Ruled the World?
-(2017), a live performance in which women politicians and professionals meet with a group of actresses playing the representatives of a fictional nation to come up with solutions to stop the approaching Doomsday.
+(2017), a live performance in which women politicians and professionals meet with a group of actresses playing the representatives of a fictional nation to come up with solutions to stop the approaching Doomsday; and the 2024 installation Farewell inwhich the utopian (and to some extent dystopian) narratives blurs the notion of time as a concept existing beyond the human mind - as the narratives is played out with history and future existing simultaneously.
 In 2019, The Guardian named Bartana's And Europe Will Be Stunned as one of "the best art of the 21st century".